 Affiliate marketing is a major buzzword and has been for a number of years.
 Why?
-Affiliate marketing is basically one of the backbones of all commerce online.
+Affiliate marketing is basically one of the backbones of most commerce online.
 Especially for travel, gaming and eCommerce sites.
 This is why online purchases are expanding exponentially and why so many small business entrepreneurs are finding new business opportunities.

 “It all depends on how much you want and how much you want it!
 Affiliate marketing is open to anybody, the only thing standing between you and that thousand dollar check is your determination and efforts!”